Jawsoo/Suazo_Josue_DMS/README.md

 java --module-path $PATH_TO_FX:$PATH_TO_SQLITE_JDBC:$PATH_TO_SLF4J --add-modules javafx.controls,javafx.fxml -jar /Users/jawjiro/Downloads/AnimeDatabaseManagementSystem.jar

 Make sure to replace /Users/jawjiro/Downloads/ with the path where the JAR file is located if it’s different.

+## Final Update
+Thank you for following the development of the Anime Database Management System.
+The final update includes GUI adjustments for improved user experience.
+"""